Get access to exclusive updates, the latest news and the inside scoop 🍨

 So what might a 'batteries included' web storefront solution look like with Hydrogen?
 Let's find out:

 Hydrogen’s quick start environment provides an approachable pathway for web developers to build custom Shopify storefronts efficiently.

 Essentially, it is a Shopify developer toolkit that includes the necessary scaffolding and components to help online businesses build the foundation of their commerce website in just a few clicks.

 As we established earlier in today's Shopify guide, Hydrogen has been curated with developers in mind so that expert hands can focus on designing the features that make brands memorable.

 Dawn is Shopify’s first open-source reference theme, which has been built with performance in mind.

-This ultra-lightweight, mobile-first theme effectively utilises all of the new features available in Online Store 2.0, while maximising flexibility for merchants on the platform.
+This ultra-lightweight, mobile-first theme effectively utilises all of the new features available in Online Store 2.0, while maximising flexibility for Shopify sites on the platform.

 N0.5: Section Based Templating -